kimsQ/rc/docs/getting-started/introduction.md

 <script src="{{ site.cdn.js }}" integrity="{{ site.cdn.js_hash }}" crossorigin="anonymous"></script>
 {% endhighlight %}

-And that's it—you're on your way to a fully Ratchet plusped site.
+And that's it—you're on your way to a fully kimsQ RCped site.
 If you're at all unsure about the general page structure, keep reading for an example page template.

 ## Starter template